 In the case of your Patreon clone, you’ll only need to create one page to host your creator profiles.
 We can then write the necessary logic to display only the relevant creator on each page when it’s needed (we’ll cover this in more detail soon).

-Configuring your database
+Configure your database

 Once you’ve mapped out the display of your product, you can focus on creating the necessary data fields to power your application.
 We’ll rely on these fields to connect the workflows behind your product.

 Bubble’s pre-built database makes it easy to create different data types with unique fields.
-When creating a database, we recommend splitting larger items into separate data types to enhance the speed of your application.
+When creating a database, we recommend splitting larger items into separate data types to enhance the speed of your app.

 For example, we’ll create two separate data types for each new creator post.
 One data type will include the basic details of a post (including the name, the image, and post excerpt), while the other data type will include larger content files like the full post itself.